 Looking for Information About Billing Rates?

-Please visit our Rates page for information about current water and wastewater conveyance rates, and goals of ratepayer revenue.
+Please visit our Rates page for information about current water, wastewater conveyance, and stormwater rates, as well as the goals of ratepayer revenue.